 The main laws and regulations of the product safety legal regime in France are as follows.

-In France, the authority which gets to control the largest number of products, whether food products or not, is the Directorate General for Competition, Consumer Affairs and Fraud Control (Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes or DGCCRF).
+In France, the authority that regulates the largest number of products, including some food products, is the Directorate General for Competition, Consumer Affairs and Fraud Control (Direction Générale de la Concurrence, de la Consommation et de la Répression des Fraudes or DGCCRF).

 Besides the DGCCRF, there are other several regulators for product safety issues depending on the industry or the type of product at stake.